 Work Permits

 All minors under age 18 (including minors employed by parents) must have a work permit.
-Minors who have high school diplomas, have passed the state proficiency examination or are performing certain types of employment are exempt from this requirement (see below).
+Minors who have high school diplomas, have passed the state proficiency examination, or are engaged in certain types of employment are exempt from this requirement (see below).

-Minors must meet mandatory school attendance laws and academic requirements in order to obtain work permits.
+Minors must comply with mandatory school attendance laws and academic requirements to obtain work permits.
 Schools have the legal right to restrict or reduce the type of employment and/or the hours of work if evidence is shown that the schoolwork or health of the minor is being impaired by the employment.

 1. Complete and print an application for a work permit: Form CDE B1-1

-2. The application must be complete including your parent/guardian and employer signature and date.
+2. The application must be complete, including the parent/guardian and employer signature and date.
 It is necessary to include the social security number.
-Student will SIGN their name (in top section) in front of Ms. Boock or Ms. Vukotich.
-The bottom section "For authorized work permit issuer use ONLY" will be filled out by Ms. Boock or Ms. Vukotich.

 Exemptions

-• Minors who have high school diplomas or passed the state proficiency examination
+• Minors who have high school diplomas or have passed the state proficiency examination

 • Employment type: